 Can I just open some windows?

-Unfortunately, opening windows does little to reduce the temperature inside a car.
+Unfortunately, opening windows does little to reduce the temperature in the interior of a car.
 The same 2002 study from San Jose University found that the temperature of a car with its windows closed will rise at a rate of 3.4°F every five minutes.
 With the windows down, this drops by just 0.3°F to 3.1°F – a negligible amount, we’re sure you’ll agree.

-There are lots of ways to keep your vehicle cool – air conditioning and sunshades are just two examples.
+There are lots of ways to the interior of your vehicle cool – air conditioning and sunshades are just two examples.
 If you’d like to know more about how you can make your vehicle more comfortable during those hot summer months, why not get in touch with our team today?
 Our friendly, experienced professionals will be more than happy to help.